msonalidhru/Miro_CLI/README.md

 It would ask for a path to the JSON file, if the JSON file is valid it will calculate and display the output.

 Errors if any will logged in the log folder of this project.

+#Miro CLI - TEST

+Run the test script provided on the python prompt:

+python mirotest.py
+Optional -> Change the JSON filepath in setUp() of the mirotest.py script